The New Yorker: Overview and history

-Among the important nonfiction authors who began writing for the magazine during Shawn's editorship were Dwight Macdonald, Kenneth Tynan, and Hannah Arendt, whose Eichmann in Jerusalem reportage appeared in the magazine before it was published as a book.
+Among the important nonfiction authors who began writing for the magazine during Shawn's editorship were Dwight Macdonald, Kenneth Tynan, and Hannah Arendt, whose Eichmann in Jerusalem reportage appeared in the magazine, before it was published as a book.

-Brown's tenure attracted more controversy than Gottlieb's or even Shawn's, thanks to her high profile (Shawn, by contrast, had been an extremely shy, introverted figure), and to the changes she made to a magazine with a similar look for the previous half-century.
+Brown's tenure attracted more controversy than Gottlieb's or even Shawn's, due to her high profile (Shawn, by contrast, had been an extremely shy, introverted figure), and to the changes she made to a magazine with a similar look for the previous half-century.
 She introduced color to the editorial pages (several years before The New York Times) and included photography, with less type on each page and a generally more modern layout.
 More substantively, she increased the coverage of current events and topics such as celebrities and business tycoons, and placed short pieces throughout "Goings on About Town", including a racy column about nightlife in Manhattan.
-A letters-to-the-editor page was introduced, and authors' personal bylines were added to their "Talk of the Town" pieces.

 Since the late 1990s, The New Yorker has used the Internet to publish current and archived material, and maintains a website with some content from the current issue (plus exclusive web-only content).
-Subscribers have access to the full current issue online, as well as a complete archive of back issues viewable as they were originally printed.
+Subscribers have access to the full current issue online and a complete archive of back issues viewable as they were originally printed.
 In addition, The New Yorker's cartoons are available for purchase online.
-A digital archive of back issues from 1925 to April 2008 (representing more than 4,000 issues and half a million pages) has also been issued on DVD-ROMs and on a small portable hard drive.
-More recently, an iPad version of the current issue of the magazine has been released.
+In 2014, The New Yorker opened up online access to its archive, expanded its plans to run an ambitious website, and launched a paywalled subscription model.
+Web editor Nicholas Thompson said, "What we're trying to do is to make a website that is to the Internet what the magazine is to all other magazines".

-The magazine's editorial staff unionized in 2018 and The New Yorker Union signed their first collective bargaining agreement in 2021.
+The magazine's editorial staff unionized in 2018 and The New Yorker Union signed its first collective bargaining agreement in 2021.